 Note 7 - Company controlled by Director - High Expectations Pty Limited

-Stephe Wilks, a Director of 3Q Holdings Limited, has a 40% interest in High Expectations Pty Limited.
-Stephe is paid his Director's fees through High Expectations Pty Ltd.
+Stephe Wilks, was a Director of 3Q Holdings Limited (Resigned 31 May 2016), has a 40% interest in High Expectations Pty Limited.
+Stephe was paid his Director's fees through High Expectations Pty Ltd.